School is almost back in session and back-to-school expenses can really drain your finances if you aren’t careful and let them creep up on you.

 4. Use Coupons

 Using coupons is another great way to save on back-to-school outfits and make sure your child has the clothing they need but at a discounted price.
-You don’t have to be a big couponer either because this time of year only comes around once and you might as well saves as much as you can since you probably won’t have to shop for school clothes again for a while.
+You don’t have to be a big couponer either because this time of the year only comes around once and you might as well saves as much as you can.

-I know stores like MandM Direct, Target and Kohls always have coupons for back-to-school clothes.
-Target actually has their own app called Cartwheel which allows you to pull up current coupons and apply them to your purchases.
+I know stores like Old Navy, Target and Kohls always have coupons for back-to-school clothes.
+Target actually has its own app called Cartwheel which allows you to pull up current coupons and apply them to your purchases.
 You can also check out coupon sites like The Krazy Coupon Lady or Brad’s Deals to find coupons from your favorite retailers.

-I use Ebates all the time and they pay me via PayPal quarterly with cashback from my online shopping.
-I also like how Ebates automatically lets me know if there’s a coupon offer or code I can use to apply to my purchase when I’m filling up my cart.
-To use Ebates, all you need to do is sign up and activate Ebates whenever you go to a website and start an online order.
+I use Rakuten (formerly Ebates) all the time and they pay me via PayPal quarterly with cashback from my online shopping.
+I also like how Rakuten automatically lets me know if there’s a coupon offer or code I can use to apply to my purchase when I’m filling up my cart.
+To use Rakuten, all you need to do is sign up and activate Rakuten whenever you go to a website and start an online order.

-You can check out my full review of Ebates here.
+You can check out my full review of Rakuten here.